-Qatar Airways CEO tries to shrug off sexist remark
+Qatar Airways CEO apologizes after sexist remark

 Related: Qatar Airways CEO: Gulf boycott hurts but won't bring us down

-Later on Tuesday, Qatar Airways issued a statement from Al Baker:
+Qatar Airways followed up with a statement from Al Baker that touted the company's record on gender equality:

 "While I am known in the media for some lightheartedness at press conferences, it is crucial that I emphasize the facts as I did today and the importance of women representatives in the airline industry," the statement said.